Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- Trusted partners
 	- Employees

-5. What is identity theft ?
+4. What is identity theft ?

-	Stealing personal information to commit fraud while impersonnating a victim.
+	Stealing personal information to commit fraud while impersonating a victim.

 5. Fill in the blank : Am organization that is in regulatory Compliance is likely to <----->  fines .